danionescu0/home-automation/arduino-sketches/readme.md

 **DoorController**

-* Description: controlls the 12V electromagnetic door lock (sends a current for a short time to unlock the door), also the device has a human presence sensors and report to the main unit
+* Description: controlls the 12V electromagnetic door lock (sends a current for a short time to unlock the door), also the device senses humain presence, and measures electricity consumption
-* Parts: case, 12 V 2 A power supply, arduino nano, HC-05 bluetooth, l7805cv 5V regulator, passive IR presence sensor
+* Parts: case, 12 V 2 A power supply, arduino nano, HC-05 bluetooth, l7805cv 5V regulator, passive IR presence sensor, 10 uF capacitor, 2 x 470kOhm rezistor, 33 Ohm rezistor, 100A SCT-013-000 current senzor
+* Motivation: merging the door lock and the sensors togeather was done because the odds are the main door sits next to the main power supply cable

 **MultiSensors**